johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.5A Ground-Based Navigation.md

   - lesson
 ---
 ### Objective
 VOR orientation, course intercepts and tracking, and use of HSI, if available.
+ILS and DME introduction.
 Autopilot systems and operation.

 ### Resources
 - [[Instrument ACS]] section V